biometry/APES/R/R80-Problems.md

 ## I don't know how to do a certain thing

-Go through the steps in descceniding order
+Go through the steps in desceniding order

 1. Google it
 2. Ask your colleauges / fellow students